bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 Requesting Payments
 -------------------

-Before requesting payment, your application must create a Bitcoin address, or acquire an address from another program such as Bitcoin Core.
-Bitcoin addresses are described in detail in the `Transactions <../devguide/transactions.html>`__ guide.
+Before requesting payment, your application must create a DigiByte address, or acquire an address from another program such as DigiByte Core.
+DigiByte addresses are described in detail in the `Transactions <../devguide/transactions.html>`__ guide.
 Also described in that section are two important reasons to avoid using an address more than once—but a third reason applies especially to payment requests:

 Using a separate address for each incoming payment makes it trivial to determine which customers have paid their payment requests.
 Your applications need only track the association between a particular payment request and the address used in it, and then scan the block chain for transactions matching that address.